Sukhumi: Ancient history

 The history of the city began in the mid-6th century BC when an earlier settlement of the second and early first millennia BC, frequented by local Colchian tribes, was replaced by the Milesian Greek colony of Dioscurias (Διοσκουριάς).
 The city is said to have been founded and named by the Dioscuri, the twins Castor and Pollux of classical mythology.
 According to another legend it was founded by Amphitus and Cercius of Sparta, the charioteers of the Dioscuri.
 The Greek pottery found in Eshera, further north along the coast, predates findings in the area of Sukhumi bay by a century suggesting that the centre of the original Greek settlement could have been there.

 It became busily engaged in the commerce between Greece and the indigenous tribes, importing salt and wares from many parts of Greece, and exporting local timber, linen, and hemp.
 It was also a prime center of slave trade in Colchis.
 The city and its surroundings were remarkable for the multitude of languages spoken in its bazaars.

 Although the sea made serious inroads upon the territory of Dioscurias, it continued to flourish and became one of the key cities in the realm of Mithridates VI of Pontus in the 2nd century BC and supported his cause until the end.
 Dioscurias issued bronze coinage around 100 BC featuring the symbols of the Dioskuri and Dionysus.
 Under the Roman emperor Augustus the city assumed the name of Sebastopolis (Σεβαστούπολις).
 But its prosperity was past, and in the 1st century Pliny the Elder described the place as virtually deserted though the town still continued to exist during the times of Arrian in the 130s.
 The remains of towers and walls of Sebastopolis have been found underwater; on land the lowest levels so far reached by archaeologists are of the 1st and 2nd centuries AD.
 According to Gregory of Nyssa there were Christians in the city in the late 4th century.
-In 542 the Romans evacuated the town and demolished its citadel to prevent it from being captured by Sasanian Empire.
+At the beginning of the Lazic War in 542, the Romans evacuated the town and demolished its citadel to prevent it from being captured by the Sasanian Empire.
 In 565, however, the emperor Justinian I restored the city wall and adorned Sebastopolis with streets and buildings.
 The city was sacked by the Arab conqueror Marwan II in 736 according to Juansher Juansheriani.